 Are you planning a camp holiday?
 A fantastic vacation amongst the trees in the green, going for long walks, sitting at the campfire in the evening in the wilderness, having a barbeque.
 Just the ideal holiday after a weeklong hectic work schedule.
 Whether with family or friends, you need certain essential things without which your camping can become problematic and unsafe.
+You can even find personalized camping gifts as well.
 Here are eight vital must-haves in a good camp out with your family or friends!

 Even if you choose to sleep under the stars, the first thing you need is your tent.
 Otherwise, the weather with rains, dust, storms and heavy dew could be dangerous to your health.
 So the tent is your most significant protection.
 You can choose between a two-person tent or a large cabin style tent depending on the number of people and the kind of plan you have.
 You will also need tentpoles, a rope, anchors, etc.